Hussain9849/todo_list_django/README.md

-# 📝 To-Do Lst App
+# 📝 To-Do List App
 Your ultimate productivity buddy!
 This app helps you manage your daily tasks with ease—add, update, delete, and mark them as done, all in one convenient place.

 ---